rahsunk/taskmate/context/design/concepts/ScheduleGenerator/testing.md/steps/response.95b88f1b.md

         owner: owner,
         events: [], // Initially empty list of event references
         tasks: [], // Initially empty list of task references
-        timestamp: 0, // Initial version for a new schedule configuration };
+        timestamp: 0, // Initial version for a new schedule };

       await this.schedules.insertOne(newSchedule);